Laura-Guillory/DroughtMonitor/README.md

 ### prep_files.py

 Prepares files for use in calculations such as [climate indices](https://github.com/monocongo/climate_indices).
-This consolidates all the files for each year into a single one, and reorders the dimensions into (lat, lon, time).
+The data downloaded from SILO is split into one file per year, and NDVI data downloaded from the Bureau of Meteorology is split into one file per month.
+This consolidates each dataset into one file, reorders the dimensions into (lat, lon, time), and truncates each time entry to the beginning of the month.

 This script can also calculate an average temperature dataset in both daily and monthly format, as long as minimum and maximum temperature datasets are present.

+In the case of NDVI datasets (which are downloaded as gridded ASCII files), they will be converted to netCDF before being processed.

 ```
 Usage: python download.py --path PATH --datasets dataset1 dataset2